devbret/online-opsec/README.md

 1. Select corresponding Privacy Enhancing Technologies (PETs)

 #### Six Steps
-The six steps of the LINDDUN method explored.
+The six steps of the LINDDUN method are explored below.

 ##### Model Your DFD
+Understand how your system is organized, using Data Flow Diagrams.

 ##### Map Privacy Threats
+While relying on DFDs, investigate each element for possible threats.

 ##### Identify Threats
+Once a threat is identified, make a note of it.

 ##### Prioritize Threats
+Determine which threats are most pressing.

 ##### Select Mitigation Strategies
+Resolve and overcome each threat by choosing the correct solution(s).

 ##### Apply PETs
+Include the use of privacy enhancing technologies (PETs) in your total approach.

 #### Seven Threat Categories
 Let's now explore the seven different threat categories addressed by the LINDDUN model.